ruihong123/TimberSaw/README.md

 We test a database with a 100 million entries.
 Each entry has a 20 byte key, and a 400 byte value.
-We conduct the experiments on two platforms with different types of RDMA fabrics: the BigData testbed andCloudLabtestbed4.
-The BigDatatestbed consists of two servers: The compute node has a Xeon Platinum 8168 CPU (24 cores, 2.7GHz) and the memory node has 3TB of DRAM, connected by an RDMA-enabled Mellanox EDR Connectx-5 NIC with a bandwidth of 100Gb/s.
+We conduct the experiments on two platforms with different types of RDMA fabrics: the BigData testbed and CloudLab testbed.
+The BigData testbed consists of two servers: The compute node has a Xeon Platinum 8168 CPU (24 cores, 2.7GHz) and the memory node has 3TB of DRAM, connected by an RDMA-enabled Mellanox EDR Connectx-5 NIC with a bandwidth of 100Gb/s.
 Eachnode runs Ubuntu 18.04.5.
 The CloudLab testbed also contains two servers with the instance type of c6220.